 - Do have a look at the assistive technology that could help you.
 An amplified phone will let you turn up the volume to hear speech clearly.
 Mobile phones are getting in on the act and you may have access to a hearing aid app on your mobile device that acts as an amplifying microphone.

-Cambridgeshire Hearing Help support people with their hearing aids and other technology as well as good practice that can help better hearing.
-Their information and advice workshops are for anybody, but they are particularly good for people at an early stage of hearing loss and are designed for people with companions to improve family understanding of communication skills https://www.cambridgeshirehearinghelp.org.uk/
+Cambridgeshire Hearing Help supports people with their hearing aids and other technology as well as good practice that can help better hearing.
+Their information and advice workshops are for anybody, but they are particularly good for people at an early stage of hearing loss and are designed for people with companions to improve family understanding of communication skills.
+Find out more

 How health and care staff can help